ApherisFold Applicationπ

 Analyzing Resultsπ

-The ApherisFold application comes pre-packaged with specialized analysis tools to support analyzing inference results within the UI.
+The ApherisFold application comes pre-packaged with specialized analysis tools to support analyzing prediction results within the UI.

 You can also Download Results by clicking the raw results download button at the top of the results screen.